MicrosoftDocs/dynamics-365-customer-engagement/ce/marketing/create-interactive-customer-journey.md

 > ![A customer journey with a simple email campaign](media/journey-email-only.png "A customer journey with a simple email campaign")

 1. Although your email message includes a link to a landing page, the journey is not aware of that link, nor even of the landing page itself.
 This journey should react to landing page submissions, so you need to reference the page and link it to the message by adding a marketing-page tile as a child to the email tile.
-Drag a **[!INCLUDE[pn-marketing-app-module](../includes/pn-marketing-app-module.md)] Page** tile from the **Toolbox** and drop it directly onto the **[!INCLUDE[pn-marketing-app-module](../includes/pn-marketing-app-module.md)] Email Message** tile.
+Drag a **Marketing Page** tile from the **Toolbox** and drop it directly onto the **Marketing Email Message** tile.

 > ![Add a marketing page to an email tile](media/journey-add-page.png "Add a marketing page to an email tile")

-1. Expand the **[!INCLUDE[pn-marketing-app-module](../includes/pn-marketing-app-module.md)] Email Message** tile by choosing the expansion button in its bottom-right corner.
-Now you can see the **[!INCLUDE[pn-marketing-app-module](../includes/pn-marketing-app-module.md)] Page** tile that you just added.
+1. Expand the **Marketing Email Message** tile by choosing the expansion button in its bottom-right corner.
+Now you can see the **Marketing Page** tile that you just added.

 > ![Assign a marketing page to a page tile](media/journey-page-properties.png "Assign a marketing page to a page tile")
 >
-> Select the **[!INCLUDE[pn-marketing-app-module](../includes/pn-marketing-app-module.md)] Page** tile, open the **Properties** tab and make the following settings:
+> Select the **Marketing Page** tile, open the **Properties** tab and make the following settings:

-- **[!INCLUDE[pn-marketing-app-module](../includes/pn-marketing-app-module.md)] Page**: set to the name of the landing page you made in [Create a landing page with a form](create-landing-page.md).
+- **Marketing Page**: set to the name of the landing page you made in [Create a landing page with a form](create-landing-page.md).

 - **Name**: set to a value that you will recognize later (such as “Free download registration page”).

 1. Now add a trigger tile.
 Trigger tiles add interactivity to the journey by splitting the pipeline and establishing logical criteria for deciding which path each contact will take.
-Drag a **Trigger** tile from the **Toolbox** to the space immediately to the right of the **[!INCLUDE[pn-marketing-app-module](../includes/pn-marketing-app-module.md)] Email Message** tile.
+Drag a **Trigger** tile from the **Toolbox** to the space immediately to the right of the **Marketing Email Message** tile.

 > ![Add a trigger tile](media/journey-add-trigger-tile.png "Add a trigger tile")